-Emma Dixon, a 2012 Beckman Scholar has returned for her 2nd year to continue her work with Christopher Neill looking at plant diversity in residential ecosystems in the Boston area on a project entitled ‘The Ecological Homogenization of Urban America’.
-Beverly Naigles, a 2013 Beckman Scholar, is working with David Mark Welch on the effects of oxidative stress on bdelloid rotifers to investigate the potential positive effects of undergoing a stress event and the relationship of the stress response to bdelloids’ resistance to desiccation.
+Emma Dixon, a 2012 Beckman Scholar returned for her 2nd year to continue her work with Christopher Neill looking at plant diversity in residential ecosystems in the Boston area on a project entitled ‘The Ecological Homogenization of Urban America’.
+Beverly Naigles, a 2013 Beckman Scholar, worked with David Mark Welch on the effects of oxidative stress on bdelloid rotifers to investigate the potential positive effects of undergoing a stress event and the relationship of the stress response to bdelloids’ resistance to desiccation.

 In the summer of 2012, nine Brown undergraduates worked in various capacities in MBL labs or field sites.

 Harriet Booth, Mara Freilich and John Ribbans were awarded Rosenthal Brown MBL LINK Awards for summer research.
 Harriet Booth worked with Linda Deegan at the Plum Island Long Term Ecological Research site (LTER) on how coastal eutrophication from increasing nutrient loads affects salt marsh food webs.
 Mara Freilich worked under the direction of Linda Amaral Zettler exanining the bloom dynamics of freshwater haptophytes in Lake George, North Dakota in order to understand the relationship between the ecology of haptophytes and the ability to use lipids they produce (alkenones) as a paleothermometer.
 John Ribbans worked in Rudolf Oldenbourg’s lab.

 Norian Caporale-Berkowitz, another 2011 Beckman Scholar, returned to David Mark-Welch’s lab to continue his research on genomic modifications in bdelloid rotifers caused by desiccation and how these animals might eliminate harmful mutations in the absence of sexual reproduction.